pollitify/soup_for_our_family/README.md

 ## Why Can't You Ship Me All the Ingredients?

-Soup Four Our Family is a mutual aid approach to solving the food problem we are currently facing.
+Soup Four Our Families is a mutual aid approach to solving the food problem we are currently facing.
 Mutual Aid isn't about dependency.
 Our goal is to blaze a path and show a way forward.
 We want engagement and committment and part of that is allowing everyone to be a part of this.

 ## What is Open Source?